Speech AI today is built by compressing human recordings.

 Trajectory

 We are expanding from controlled vowel production toward richer sound inventories, robustness, and real-world interfaces—without compromising the core principle of learning through interaction with physics.
+The near-term story is repeatability and control, not a broader “speech product” launch.

 Acoustic Intelligence is an Australian deep-tech company building a new paradigm for speech systems.